aHaquer/pico2021/magikarp_ground_mission.md

 Avhieved flag 2/3 just by going to / directory and catting out 2of3.flag.txt 0ut_0f_\/\/4t3r_

-Achieed flag 3/3 just by going to ~ directory and catting out 3of3.flag.txt 540e4e79}
+Achieved flag 3/3 just by going to ~ directory and catting out 3of3.flag.txt 540e4e79}

 **picoCTF{xxsh_0ut_0f_\/\/4t3r_540e4e79}**